Zebiano/Labeler/README.md

 DESCRIPTION
     Create custom labels on GitHub repositories automatically.
-    This CLI helps you organize your GitHub labels by storing them in a file called labels.json.
+    This CLI helps you organize your GitHub labels by storing them in a labels.json file.
 You can add new labels through the CLI with the -n flag.
     Whenever you create a new repository, instead of manually uploading your labels, use this CLI to have it done automatically!

 OPTIONS